100 Point Exercise by Play Positive (Adapted)

 - Earn a college scholarship

-This will be a great exercise and a foundation to realistically acknowledge “WHY” your child participates within youth sport.
+This will be a great exercise and a foundation to realistically acknowledge “WHY” your child participates in youth sport.
 As the “Athletic Triangle” states we should be placing the interests of the athlete first, if the answers don’t match, again it’s imperative that you do not critique.

 Remember to place the athlete 1st